iraf-community/pyraf/docs/pyraf_tutorial.rst

   SyntaxError: invalid syntax

 then you’ll see a Python error message.
 At this stage, this is the most likely error you will see aside from IRAF-related ones.
-(We plan to improve some of these messages in the future to make them more self-explanatory for new PyRAF users.)

 Aside from some noticeable delays (on startup, loading graphics modules, or in translating CL scripts not previously encountered),